nxproject/node/docs/README_ENV.md

 -------|-------
-http_threads|The number of HTTP worker threads to run (Default: 4) http_port|The port that the server will listen for HTTP requests (Default: 80) proc|The Fn to run at startup.
-This value is not saved in the settings folder  and must be set via command line or environment setting.
+http_threads|The number of HTTP worker threads to run (Default: 4) http_port|The port that the server will listen for HTTP requests (Default: 80)

 [Back to top](../README.md)